mouse9527/NearClip/README.md

-# ClipSync
+# Clipboard

-ClipSync is an experimental project to synchronize clipboard contents across multiple devices.
+Clipboard is an experimental project to synchronize clipboard contents across multiple devices.
 This monorepo contains the Rust core library alongside Android and macOS applications.

 ## Project Structure